MORMON CHURCH SEXUAL ABUSE

 So, if a bishop vouches for a sexual predator or "discerns" that the predator is telling the truth, LDS members follow what their bishop says, even if they may be covering up a crime.
 Often, the lack of punishment for sex crimes is a scapegoat for abusers.

-However, bishops who hear of cases of sexual abuse from members in the Church have been found to simply rely on their own authority to forgive the abuser if the predator claims they will “repent” or have “repented.”
+Bishops who hear of cases of sexual abuse from members in the Church have been found to simply rely on their own authority to forgive the abuser if the predator claims they will “repent” or have “repented.”
+Many times elders abuse this privilege to silence cases of sexual abuse to maintain the reputation of the Mormon Church and its members.

-If you or a loved one has been victimized or sexually abused as a minor by a member of the Mormon Church/the Church of Jesus Christ of Latter-day Saints, you may be entitled to financial compensation to help ease the pain and suffering you endured from your abuse.
+If you or a loved one has been victimized or sexually abused as a minor by a member of the Mormon Church, you may be entitled to financial compensation to help ease the pain and suffering you endured from your abuse.

 Filing a civil lawsuit cannot undo the trauma of the past, but it can hold your abuser and affiliated institutions responsible for their involvement in your abuse.